 First, let’s have a look at the data.

 In this excel spreadsheet, there are six supermarkets.

-It also has the Kilometers that contains the distance as a straight line.
+It also has the Kilometers that contain the distance as a straight line.

 Then, there’s a Travel Time tab which displays travel time in minutes.